 Detailed guidance on applying for a Clinical Biomarkers award

-We have launched a new funding scheme to identify and implement molecular testing for those affected by a brain tumour.
+Funds to identify and implement molecular testing for those affected by a brain tumour.

-This scheme supports the identification of markers, validation of markers and their implementation into routine clinical use in the UK.
+This scheme supports the identification of markers, validation of markers and their implementation into routine clinical use in the UK so that each patient benefits from an early and accurate diagnosis.
 Studies may make use of the samples and infrastructure brought about by funded clinical trials, to go beyond the primary and secondary endpoints and generate new knowledge around clinical biomarkers.

-Guide costs: up to £100,000 per year for up to five years
+Guide costs: up to £100,000 per year for up to five years.

+Funding is intended to allow the production of new insights (e.g. identification of new biomarkers or further stratification of the trial population) which will lead us to early and accurate diagnosis.
 This funding should be primarily allocated to cover direct costs of consumables, and additional FTE costs where appropriate justification is made.
 Requests for capital /infrastructure will not be considered since it is expected that this will be available at the Lead Institution as well as all partner organisations.

-Grants will be awarded to the Principal Applicant's institution.
+Grants will be awarded to the principal applicant's institution.
 Funding can be allocated to co-investigator institutions with agreements put in place between all partner institutions.